RoryHiggins/JE/engine/docs/src/api/simulation.md

 ## Simulation:save(filename)
-Saves simulation state to the given filename.
+Saves simulation state as gzipped JSON to the given filename.
 Only state in simulation.state is saved.

 There are some major restrictions simulation.state must adhere to, in order to support saving:

+- no table recursion, i.e. a table cannot contain itself, directly or indirectly
 - primitive types only, i.e. must only be composed of tables, strings, numbers, bool, and nil
-- no table recursion, i.e. a table cannot contain itself, directly or indirectly
 - no sparse arrays (nils in tables containing only number keys)
 - cannot mix string keys and number keys in tables

-- no metatables
+There are also some restrictions which simulation.state should adhere to, else information will be lost:

+- no metatables - tables will not include their metatable nor metatable members when the save is loaded
+- only store one reference to a table - each reference will be its own table when the save is loaded

 **Arguments**